MrXploisLite/RimModManager/README.md

-# I want to talk about why there are so many commits, because there are a lot of trials and sometimes things get stuck.
+# I want to talk about why there are so many commits, because there are a lot of trials and sometimes things get stuck my experiments.

 <div align="center">